filswan/go-swan-client/README.md

 ./go-swan-client upload -input-dir [input_file_dir]
 ```
 **command parameters used in this step:**
-- -input-dir (Required) The directory where the car files and metadata files reside in.
+- -input-dir(Required): The directory where the car files and metadata files reside in.
 Metadata files will be used and updated after car files uploaded.

 **configurations used in this step:**
 - [main].storage_server_type, it should be set to `ipfs server` see [Configuration](#Configuration)